rafaelurrutiasilva/minikubeHost/README.md

 ## Document Status
 > [!NOTE]
-> Ready to be carefully reviewed by Patrik.
+> Ready to be carefully reviewed by [Patrik](https://github.com/patchon) or other friends who find their way to this repo.

 ## Disclaimer
 > [!CAUTION]